MTokarev/secretary/README.md

 ## Information for nerds

-* Backend is written in .NET (6).
+* Backend is written in .NET (8).
 * Multi-platform, you can build it to run on Windows, Mac, and Linux.
-* Front-end uses Angular framework (14).
+* Front-end uses Angular framework (17).
 * Data layer uses an entity framework, hence it is easy to use any supported servers (MySQL, MSSQL, CosmosDB, etc...), but currently SQLite is used as a storage.
-* Kestrel web server is used to serve both the front end and back end.
+* Kestrel web server is used to serve both the front end and back ends.
 * Swagger is used to simplify API integrations.
 * Throttling is enabled to protect service from robots and brute-force attacks.
-After 'x'  access attempts from the same IP, the request will be throttled with HTTP429 (Too many requests).
+After 'x' access attempts (you can configure this behavior in `appsettings.json`) from the same IP, the request will be throttled with HTTP429 (Too many requests).

 ### How encryption works